jinhyunjin/why-zod/README.md

 - TypeScript-first schema declaration and validation library.
 - Runtime library for validating values and shapes in TypeScript.
-- Zod is designed to be as developer-friendly as possible.
+- Designed to be as developer-friendly as possible.
 The goal is to eliminate duplicative type declarations.
 With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
 It's easy to compose simpler types into complex data structures.
+- **Zod Schema is our Source Of Types.**

 Some other great aspects: